-Creating printed work is both a challenge and a great reward for photographers.
+Creating work using digital printing is both a challenge and a great reward for photographers.
 Printed photographs are not limited to the museum or gallery walls, they can be proudly presented on the walls of your home or those of art lovers.

 Printing workflow has potential pitfalls that can be avoided with reasonable ease once they are understood.
 The paper selection is one such variable.
 This presentation will cover the overall printing workflow and particularly focus on paper choices.

-Here are some links that are part of the presentation, they may make more sense after seeing the presentation but feel free to visit them anyway.
+Here are some links that are part of the presentation.
+Although they may make more sense after seeing the presentation, feel free to visit them anyway and see if you can make any use of them.

 Read the posts on this site about color and color management.